CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-share-description.md

 # Property `description`

-The property `description` accepts a JSON string, representing the optional text of the share link inside the `share` block.
+The property `description` is a JSON string, representing the optional text of the share link inside the `share` block.

 ## Example usage